--- Commentary on Chapter 2 of the Secret of the Golden Flower (Edition of Richard Wilhem)
+-- Commentary on Chapter 2 of the Secret of the Golden Flower (Edition of Richard Wilhelm)

 The holy man who understands the mysteries of creation inherent in end and beginning, becomes superior to the limitations of the transitory.
 For him, the meaning of time is that in it, the stages of growth can unfold in a clear sequence.
 He is mindful at every moment and uses the six stages of growth as if they were six dragons (the image attributed to the individual lines) on which he mounts to Heaven. -- Commentary on hexagram #1, the Creative (The I Ching p 371, Wilhelm/Baynes edition)

-Heaven refers to an internal state of peace and true happiness.
+Heaven refers to an internal state of peace and true happiness based on firm mindfulness: self-awareness.
 Everyone is looking for happiness in their life.
 Most people think that external things such as money, power, status or relationships will make one happy.
 When people understand that true happiness comes from within, and cannot come from externals, they become interested in religion or spirituality.
 Those who are fortunate, know that happiness is an internal state of conscious awareness, in which one is freed from one`s inner demons.